-A350 interior by BMW Designworks
+A350 Interior by BMW DesignWorks

-in two different versions, the A350-800, which can accept 253 passengers
+two different versions, the A350-800, which can accept 253 passengers

 in three classes, and the A350-900 which can handle up to 300 passenger,

 Expo in Hamburg, Airbus showed off a mockup of an A350 interior designed

 which are designed to relax the passengers and save space.
 There is

 also a cool mood lighting feature which can project images like the

 night sky or clouds onto the ceiling.

-A350 chief engineer Dougie Hunter says, "In the entrance area there
+A350 chief engineer Dougie Hunter says, "In the entrance area

 Airbus has also improved the overhead bin design to increase their